 Dr. James Gilbert Bice was born on the 1st of May, 1879 near Ailsa Craig, McGillivray Twp., Middlesex Co., the son of William Lorne Bice and the former Helena McRann.
-He had an older sister Maggie, an older brother Albert and a younger sister Lillie.
+He had an older sister named Maggie, an older brother named Albert and a younger sister named Lillie.
 His parents were farmers.

 According to the 1901 census, Dr. Bice was a teacher.
 According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he was practicing in Chatham.
 Dr. Bice joined the College of Physicians and Surgeons on the 2nd of July, 1908.

 Dr. Bice married Minnie “Laura” Parker in London, Ontario on the 23rd of August, 1910.
 Mrs. Bice was born on the 7th of October, 1879 in Middlesex Co., the daughter of William Parker and the former Letitia McClurg.
 She was the eldest of 5 children and at the time of her birth her parents were farmers.
 Her siblings were Olive, William, Ella and Marshall.
 According to the 1901 census, the Parker family resided in the Village of Denfield in Middlesex County.
 Dr and Mrs. Bice were married by Dr. Bice’s older brother Albert, Rev. A. A. Bice.